winglang/wing/docs/06-contributors/999-rfcs/000-stories/story-16.md

   inflight find(predicate: inflight (Task): bool): Array<Task>;
 }

-resource TaskList implementes ITaskList {
+resource TaskList impl ITaskList {
   _redis: redis.Redis;
   // we are missing inflight init, so I need to create a lazy get_redis_client method
   // that creates the _redis_client when it is first called